Portulaca oleracea: Similar species

+In Japan, the name literally "flower purslane" (花スベリヒユ, Hana-suberihiyu) is often used for these ornamental types, in order to distinguish them from the edible wild purslane.

 Ecology

+The taproot helps the plant tolerate poor soil and drought.

 Compared to other common crops, P. oleracea is more tolerant of pests due to its waxy cover, which protects the plant from insects and diseases.
 In some instances, P. oleracea is even known to have antifungal properties.
 However some phytotoxic metabolites of Drechslera indica, a fungus, can cause necrosis on purslane.
 Dichotomophthora portulacae, another fungus, can cause stem rot.
 P. oleracea is a known host plant of Hyles lineata.

 Schizocerella pilicornis and Hypurus bertrandi are known to feed on Portulaca oleracea.
 In some instances, they may help control the competitiveness of P. oleracea to prevent weed infestation in fields where P. oleracea is not wanted, however, they do not stop it from growing completely.